department-of-veterans-affairs/vets-api/modules/va_notify/README.md

 A successful request to the VA Notify API does not guarantee that the recipient will receive the notification.
 Callbacks are crucial because they provide updates on the actual delivery status of each notification sent.
 Without callbacks, teams would be unaware of issues such as email hard bounces, soft bounces, or other delivery problems.
 Integrating callback logic allows teams to:

-- Monitor delivery success rates and identify issues in real time.
+- Monitor delivery success rates and identify issues.

 - Improve user experience by taking timely corrective actions when notifications fail.